Before You Apply

 Q: May I apply to more than one program?

-A: You may only submit one application to TGS per academic year.
+A: You may only submit one application to TGS per academic year, with the exception of McCormick School of Engineering PhD programs.
 Additional applications will not be reviewed and application fees will not be refunded.

 Q: May I apply for admission in any academic quarter?